PLACING PARKS WITHIN PRIMARY PREVENTION

 It allows Parks departments to utilize the “Parks for Health” Assessment Model to deliver health promoting Parks and Open Spaces.

-It provides a vehicle to deliver public health interventions to address mental ill-health, physical inactivity and obesity, avoidable non-communicative diseases, loneliness and isolation.
+It provides a vehicle to deliver public health interventions to address mental ill-health, physical inactivity and obesity, avoidable non-communicative diseases, and environmental risk factors.

 It allows the use of integrated funding models to develop new and innovative approaches to the prevention and treatment of ill-health through the development and use of Parks and Open Spaces.